 AI can now follow script patterns, come up with outlines, and offer a variety of ever-increasing value to writers everywhere.
 You still need to do the bulk of the story work, but AI can help.

 I can’t overstate how much using AI writers has changed the game for me.

-My favorite AI writer is Jarvis.
+My favorite AI writer is Jasper (formerly known as Jarvis).
 This is simply the most sophisticated AI tool I’ve ever used.
 Right now, you can get a 7-day money-back guarantee when you try it out.

 Here are two other AI writers I really like:

 These AI writers might not have been built specifically with screenwriting in mind, but they work.
 That’s all that really matters.

 For marketing and copywriting (such as on social media, etc), an alternative to Jasper is Anywords.

 Of course, all this software won’t do you any good unless you get yourself the best screenwriting gear.